 How to Soak the Beans

 First, sort and rinse the beans.
 Add the rinsed beans to a pot with 6 cups of cold water.
-Leave it overnight, 6-8 hours for a long soak.
+Soak the beans overnight, 6-8 hours for a long soak.

 For a quick soak method, add the rinsed beans to a pot with 6 cups of water, then bring to a quick boil.
 Boil for 2 minutes, then remove from heat.
 Cover and soak for 1 hour.
 Be careful not to over-soak the beans, or they can split.